 - Finally, the tract was divided into three parts by survey of September 29, 1724.
 The survey identifies the tract as 316 acres in New Munster and states that James Alexander’s widow Mary married Adam Rankin.

-Adam and Mary’s sons James and William fairly leap out of the records of Antrim Township in Franklin County.Both men were listed on the Antrim tax lists (along with some of their sons) in 1785, 1786 and 1787.
-Beginning in 1789, Wiliam was taxed in Antrim Township; James (Senior, father of the grantor in the 1818 deed) was taxed in Montgomery Township.
+Adam’s sons James and William fairly leap out of the records of Montgomery and Antrim Townships in Franklin County.Both men were listed on the Antrim tax lists along with some of their sons in 1785, 1786 and 1787.
+Beginning in 1789, William was taxed in Antrim Township; James (Senior, father of the grantor in the 1818 deed) was taxed in Montgomery Township.
 So far as I have found, James’ and William’s brother Jeremiah never appeared in any county records other than his father’s will.

 We will leave James Sr. for another day.
 We’re now on the track of Adam and Mary Steele Rankin’s son William.
 William’s wife was Mary Huston, daughter of Archibald Huston.
 William’s will, dated 20 Oct 1792 and proved 28 Nov 1792, suggests he amassed a good bit of land.
 William described himself as “of Antrim Township” in Franklin County and “advanced in age” in 1792.

 Here are his devises and bequests:

 - Wife Mary received one-third of profits from “the mansion place.”

 - Son Adam Rankin inherited 200 acres on the waters of the Kiskimetatas River in Westmoreland County and an enslaved person.

 - Son Archibald Rankin received 200 acres off “the mansion place.”

 - Sons James and William inherited 990 acres in Penns Valley, Mifflin County.